dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 ### Reduce the nesting level of generated tables

-You can limit how deep `dlt` goes when generating child tables.
-By default, the library will descend and generate child tables for all nested lists, without limit.
+You can limit how deep `dlt` goes when generating nested tables and flattening dicts into columns.
+By default, the library will descend and generate nested tables for all nested lists, without limit.

 :::note
 `max_table_nesting` is optional so you can skip it, in this case dlt will